openslice/io.openslice.main/doc/contributing/wishlist.md

 # TMF API

 - RBAC of API endpoints
 - TMF Ticketing API support
 - TMF Product
 - HATEOAS integration
+- Select Specs that can be exposed to partners (maybe with a characteristic?)

 # TMF WEB

-- Config files not to be deleted
-- Service Spec, Service Order, Services must show related parties
-- add image attachments and logo to service specs and use them in the description
-- RFS UI, Partner Management UI support
-- Display running services
-- Service Order and Service Schedule Calendar

-- User management (follow TMF model)
-- Select Specs that can be exposed to partners (maybe with a characteristic?)